bguo919/documentation/testing-task-planning/README.md

 # Republish Simulation Data
 Simulation publishes to different topics than task-planning listens to.
 In reality, the actual robot publishes to topics that sensor-fusion listens to, and sensor fusion publishes to `/state`, which task-planning listens to.
 The `simulation_republisher.py` script publishes simulation data to the topics that sensor-fusion listens to.

 However, for isolated task testing, it makes some sense to bypass sensor-fusion.
 If you want to do this, change one line of `simulation_republisher.py` to read `SENSOR_FUSION_ODOM_TOPIC = 'state'`.
-Now, this script will publish directly to the state topic.
+Now, this script will publish directly to the `/state` topic.
 Lastly, run this script:
 ```
 python ~/dev/robosub-ros/simulation/simulation_republisher.py
 ```